Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

-for $s<1$ and $r > 1$, and hence the tails of $G \sim \text{DP}(M, G_0)$ are almost exponential, despite the fact that $G_0$ is heavy-tailed.
-Indeed, as shown in the supporting information (Section~2), the two bounds in \eqref{ineqdpp_pareto} are in the Gumbel maximum domain of attraction, although $G_0$ is in the Fr\'echet maximum domain of attraction.
-Suppose now that $G \sim \text{SP}(D, G_0)$.
+for $r > 1$, and hence the tails of the Dirichlet process $G \sim \text{NGG}(M, 1, 0, G_0)$ are almost exponential, despite the fact that $G_0$ is heavy-tailed.
+Indeed, as shown in the supplementary material (Section~2), the two bounds in \eqref{ineqdpp_pareto} are in the Gumbel maximum domain of attraction, although $G_0$ is in the Fr\'echet maximum domain of attraction.
+Suppose now that $G \sim \text{NGG}(M, \tau, D, G_0)$, with $(M, \tau, D) \in \mathcal{N}$.
 Then,

-It follows from Theorem~\ref{cor} that $1 - G$ is regularly varying at infinity with tail index $1/D$.
-Figure~\ref{comparison} illustrates that, as predicted by Theorem~\ref{tailssp}, the trajectories of the stable process follow the asymptotic envelopes in \eqref{ineqsp_pareto}; in addition, the same figure illustrates that the envelopes of the DP in \eqref{ineqdp} fall abruptly in comparison with those of the SP. \end{example}
+for $C=1/\{(M^*)^{1/D}\log(M^*)^{r/D}\}$, $r > 1$, $M^*\gg0$ and $M^* > M$.
+It follows from Corollary~\ref{cor} that $1 - G(y)$ is regularly varying at infinity with tail index $1/D$.
+Figure~\ref{comparison} illustrates that, for example, as predicted by Theorem~\ref{tailNGG}, the trajectories of the stable process, $\NGG(1, 0, 0.5, G_0)$, follow the asymptotic envelopes in \eqref{ineqsp_pareto}; in addition, the same figure illustrates that the envelopes of the Dirichlet process in \eqref{ineqdp} fall abruptly in comparison with those of the stable process. \end{example}